 - Is a Dupuytren's contracture limited to the hands?

 - How do health-care professionals diagnose a Dupuytren's contracture?

 - What is the treatment for a Dupuytren's contracture?

 - What are complications of Dupuytren's contractures?

-- What is the prognosis (outlook) for Dupuytren's contracture?
+- What is the prognosis for Dupuytren's contractures?

 - Find a local Orthopedic Surgeon in your town

-What are the causes and risk factors of a Dupuytren's contracture?
+What are the symptoms and signs of a Dupuytren's contracture?

 Find out what women really need.